boy0001/RedEdit/README.md

-# RedEdit [Java] [Minecraft]
+# RedEdit
 The goal of this project is to abstract the network and simplify complex instructions.

-RedEdit allows for cross server code execution
- - Uses Redis for communication
+RedEdit allows for cross server code execution and data synchronization.
+This allows for new server instances (for load balancing) to be started on an as needed bases, each with the same data set and functionality.
+All servers within a server group will serve the same function (this can be configured in the config.yml).

- - Supports Spigot/Bungee network - though can easily be ported to other platforms
- - Objects are serialized and compressed when transmitted
+Redis is used for cross server code execution.
+This project currently supports Spigot/Bungee network, but can be ported to other platforms.
+Objects are serialized and compressed when transmitted using LZ4.

+Misc functionality:
+ - Player tracking / teleporting between nodes / user configs.
+ - Dynamic rendering based on server load
+ - Task scheduling

 TODO:
  - Port to sponge/lily
- - Abstract connected players
+ - Fully abstract connected players
  - Scripting support

 ## Example